 › The Laurel Ridge Trail is a safety zone and is open for hiking at all times, even during scheduled hunts.

 "Relax in the cozy family friendly campground, cast a hook in a clear mountain stream or enjoy boating on lovely Lake Burton at Moccasin Creek State Park nestled within the Chattahoochee National Forest."

 Hike into history along the Marble Mine trail at James H. “Sloppy” Floyd State Park and immerse yourself in tranquility and the gorgeous setting of one of Georgia’s best kept secrets while hiking, fishing, and boating in the state’s geologically significant Ridge and Valley region.

 » Hiking Notice:

-› Ranger-led guided hikes are required to access the mountain itself.
+› Ranger-led guided hikes are required to access the granite mountain.
+Call for reservations.

 "Home to a rare, pristine monadnock, Panola Mountain State Park provides you an oasis near Metro Atlanta to play, unwind, learn or discover the diverse natural and cultural heritage of the piedmont region."